yannvr/codemods/README.md

 #### code refactoring

-- `destructure-components`: destructure components state and props if they have more than one occurence
+- `destructure-components`: destructure components state and props if they have more than one occurence Finally an auto fix for `react/destructuring-assignment` rule :)
+It will destructure any props or state passed as the single function parameters expect if the props is used only once.
+The goal is to make the code more maintainable.
 - `destructure-functions`: destructure functions `props` and `state` params.
 Takes the following arguments:
   - `--decl=1`: for function declaration (outside classes)
   - `--state=1`: to destructure the property `state` rather than props